Bone graft. That just sounds terrifying right?

-Once you know what a bone graft is, it may scare you.
-But there’s no reason to be scared — dental professionals do them all the time.
+And once you learn what a bone graft is, you might still be terrified.
+But there’s actually no reason to be scared — dental professionals do them all the time.

 Are Bone Grafts Necessary For Implants?